 More information about Azerbaijan is available on the Azerbaijan Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Azerbaijan in 1992, following its independence from the Soviet Union.
-The United States is committed to strengthening democracy and the formation of an open market economy in Azerbaijan.
-It stands to gain benefits from an Azerbaijan that is peaceful, democratic, prosperous, and strategically linked to the United States and U.S. allies in Europe.
-The United States seeks new ways to partner with Azerbaijan to promote regional security and stability, enhance energy security, and strengthen economic and political reforms.
-The United States supports efforts to peacefully resolve the Nagorno-Karabakh conflict and reopen the closed border with Armenia.
+Together, the two countries work to promote European energy security, expand trade and investment, and combat terrorism and transnational threats.
+The United States is committed to strengthening democracy and promoting economic diversification in Azerbaijan.
+The United States supports efforts to peacefully resolve the Nagorno-Karabakh conflict and reopen the closed border with Armenia, and promote regional stability, peace, and prosperity.

 U.S. Assistance to Azerbaijan

-U.S. Government assistance to Azerbaijan aims to encourage reforms that promote the development of democratic institutions and processes, sustainable economic growth, and regional security.
+U.S. Government assistance to Azerbaijan aims to encourage reforms that promote the development of democratic institutions and processes, sustainable economic growth, as well as promote regional stability, peace, and prosperity.
 A fact sheet on U.S. assistance to Azerbaijan can be found here.

 Bilateral Economic Relations

-The United States and Azerbaijan have a bilateral trade agreement and a bilateral investment treaty.
-U.S. companies are involved in offshore oil development projects with Azerbaijan and have been exploring emerging investment opportunities in Azerbaijan in telecommunications and other fields.
+The United States and Azerbaijan have a Trade Relations Agreement and a Bilateral Investment Treaty.
+The governments periodically convene the U.S.-Azerbaijan Economic Partnership Commission to discuss bilateral cooperation to promote trade and investment.
+The United States has long supported Azerbaijan’s efforts to develop and export its energy resources to Western markets, and crude oil is its single largest import from Azerbaijan.
+U.S. companies are involved in offshore oil development projects in Azerbaijan, export aircraft and heavy machinery to Azerbaijan, and have been exploring emerging investment opportunities in telecommunications and other fields.
+The Law on Protection of Foreign Investments permits foreign direct investment in any activity in which a national investor may also invest, unless otherwise prohibited by law, which include those relating to national security and defense.
 Azerbaijan has been designated as a beneficiary country under the Generalized System of Preferences (GSP) program, under which a range of products that Azerbaijan might seek to export are eligible for duty-free entry to the United States.
 The GSP program provides an incentive for investors to produce in Azerbaijan and export selected products duty-free to the U.S. market.

 Azerbaijan's Membership in International Organizations